testcontainers/java-local-development-workshop/step-3-local-development-environment.md

 ```

 We will also use **RestAssured** for API testing and **Awaitility** for testing asynchronous processes.

-So, add the following dependencies as well
+So, add the following dependencies as well:

 ```xml
 <dependency>